theseyan/zfetch/README.md

 I do not intend to keep this updated with master, but will update it for official zig versions.

+Current GitHub Actions build failures based on gyro 0.7.0 needing a release to get up to date with zig master.
+I intend to remove package manager support in favor of either submodules or subtrees to reduce the number of moving parts.

 # zfetch

 [![Linux Workflow Status](https://img.shields.io/github/workflow/status/truemedian/zfetch/Linux?label=Linux&style=for-the-badge)](https://github.com/truemedian/zfetch/actions/workflows/linux.yml)